MichaelSexton21/ArtLine/README.md

 This project uses deep learning to create line art pictures.
 The original readme has been renamed to README_old.md and contains all of the deserved credit and acknowledgments.

-## Code Ocean Setup
+## Code Ocean Setup VPC
 * Git clone this repository into a Capsule
-* Select the Python 3.7 Environment
+* Select the most up to date Python Environment (3.7 or 3.8)
 * Move all the files except this file (README.md) into the code folder
 * Use the environment_requirements.txt file to build the environment
 * Set Artline_App_Panel.py to run
+* If you are on Saas, skip the next step and go to the downloading the models step
 * Open up the App Panel tab, you will need two inputs:
   * File Input: Image File Path (default: what ever you want)
   * List Input: Output Image Size (920 or 650) I recommend 650 so it runs faster